mgrone/stream1090/README_DEB.md

 sudo apt purge stream1090
 ```

+## Maintenance

+This Debian packaging is intentionally thin and should only require updates when the upstream build changes, such as:

+- dependency updates in the Debian control file
+- install path changes in the main CMake configuration
+- packaging metadata changes in the Debian packaging files

+This keeps the maintenance burden low while leaving the normal project build and upstream source logic unchanged.

 ## Alternative: CPack

 If you want to produce a `.deb` without the full Debian toolchain, CMake's